miraclx/cargo-workspaces-fork/README.md

 OPTIONS:
-        --force <pattern>             Always include targeted crates matched by glob even when there are no changes --ignore-changes <pattern>    Ignore changes in files matched by glob --since <since>               Use this git reference instead of the last tag
+        --force <pattern>             Always include targeted crates matched by glob even when there are no changes --groups <GROUPS>             Comma separated list of crate groups to check --ignore-changes <pattern>    Ignore changes in files matched by glob --since <since>               Use this git reference instead of the last tag
 ```